Koveror/Sim-City/doc/README.md

 - [ALL MEMBERS]: At least 6 hours working together at Maari with **everyone** to finalize the project.
 - [Tianzhong]: At least 30 hours spent: at least 7 hours with finalizing Dijkstra's algorithm, 3 hours with fixing (weird) segmentation fault when creating vehicles to the Graph and 4 hours with adding console commands for user input.
 Time was also spent on working with documentation, unit test and fixing minor bugs, not to mention with constant debugging.
 - [Harti]:Maby 30-40 hours of finishing off (further improving traffic lights, applying dijkstras algorithm to vehicles, improving the movement logic of vehicles, modified vehicles to choose random destinations (buildings), improved graphics to use vehicle specs instead of hard coded sizes)
-- [Risto]: 8,5 hours spent: 2,5 hours on collision detection and 6 hours on finalizing the project.
+- [Risto]: 2,5 hours spent: 2,5 hours on collision detection

 ### Week 51 (18th Dec. - 20th Dec.)
 **Not much left to do except demonstration and reviewing stuff.
 Below is (predicted) work & duration**